 Dr Harry Hilser

-Harry is an experienced conservation practitioner, project manager and environmental educator.
+Harry is an experienced conservation practitioner, behavioural scientist and environmental educator.
 His research explores the cultural roots of our relationship with nature, specialising in human values and behaviour change.
 He is most recently working with Exeter's Geography Department in collaboration with his environmental education consultancy, Lestari on an Economic and Social Research Council (ESRC) funded partnership bringing together regional and national environmental education organisations to explore how best to update education responses to the climate and ecological emergency.

 Harry's doctoral research in Human Geography primarily focused on the understudied area of conservation advocacy and nature connectedness.
 He investigated pro-social and pro-environmental behaviours and assessed potential of behaviour change strategies, focusing on addressing hunting as a practice.
 An immersive 14-month ethnographic study explored the cognitive, social, and spiritual histories of four rural communities in North Sulawesi, Indonesia.
 Emergent from his research is a nuanced understanding of cultural dynamism and the links between pro-social and pro-environmental behaviours, which may help to normalise more harmonious relationships between people and nature.